 - IICCP has served as host for the Armenian Fulbright scholar Dr. Samvel Jeshmaridian, the Japanese scholar Dr. Naoko Tomiyama, the Kuwaiti scholar Dr. Jasem M.A.
 Al-Khawajah, and the Australian scholar Dr. Tahereh Ziaian.

-- IICCP coordinates with the SFC Psi-Chi International Honor Society chapter and the Psychology Club in the development and implementation of many events at the College.
+- IICCP coordinates with the SFC Psi-Chi International Honor Society chapter and the Psychology Club in the development and implementation of many events in the Department and throughout the College.

 Associates & Research Fellows

 Emily Horowitz, Ph.D., Rashmi Jaipal, Ph.D., Daniel Kaplin, Ph.D., Ting Lei, Ph.D., Jaskiran Mathur, Ph.D., & Dinesh Sharma, Ph.D.

 Xinjin Chen, Ph.D.

 Padua University, Italy

 Rashmi Jaipal, Ph.D.